HillsMakan/sydneyhillsmakan/src/content/partner/triple_s_property.md

 Choosing Reginald means more than working with a professional—it means partnering with a trusted advisor and friend, dedicated to your success in every property journey.

-Ccontact me and mention HMG International member to receive $1,500 discount on Marketing Fee.
+Contact me and mention HMG International member to receive $1,500 discount on Marketing Fee.

 **Contacts :**